israelmarti/BiSpeD/README.md

 <h1 align="center"> BiSpeD </h1>

 The Binary Spectral Disentangling (**BiSpeD**) is a PYTHON library for astronomy applications.
-The package includes tasks to manipulate and processing spectral observations of binary stars; the main goal of this development is to finds and extracts the spectral features of secondary companion star.
+The package includes tasks to manipulate and process spectral observations of binary stars; the main goal of this development is finds and extracts the spectral features of the secondary companion star.

  ## Introduction